 You Might Like: The New Mom’s Ultimate Guide to Breastfeeding

 If my baby doesn’t finish a bottle, can I refrigerate that breastmilk and reheat it later?

 Bacteria transfers from your baby’s mouth, into the bottle, contaminating the milk.

 According to pretty much every authoritative source, you need to throw the milk out after your baby drinks from the bottle.

 I’m just going to throw this out there though- I don’t.

-I live life on the edge.
+I like to live life on the edge.
 I do things like eat my eggs over-easy when I’m pregnant and let my kids smack their heads on the bottom of the table when they stand up.

 To be clear, I am NOT saying that you should follow my lead in regards to re-refrigerating used breastmilk.

 In fact, I recommend that you don’t.
 Health and safety guidelines recommend that you don’t.

 But if you do follow my lead, I won’t judge you.